 A TN visa is a nonimmigrant visa and is an abbreviation of Trade NAFTA.
-It is a visa that allows citizens of Mexico and Canada, as NAFTA professionals, to work in the United States in prearranged business activities for the United States or foreign employers.
+It is a visa that allows citizens of Canada, as NAFTA professionals, to work in the United States in prearranged business activities for the United States or foreign employers.
 It is a special classification that is part of the North American Free Trade Agreement (NAFTA), which created special economic and trade relationships.

 In order to qualify for a TN visa, you must intend to perform business activities in the United States at a professional level.
-You must be a citizen from Canada or Mexico and must be skilled in a profession.
+You must be a citizen from Canada and must be skilled in a profession.
 Some examples of qualifying professions include: